Friday, June 5, 2015

 Then I took another set of escalators down and walked past the water feature, through the tunnel.

-The tunnel was cool, it had revolving sides that changed colors, red, and blue, yellow, and had two moving sidewalks on each side.
+The tunnel was cool; it had revolving sides that changed colors—red, blue, and yellow—and two moving sidewalks on each side.

 Finally, I arrived at Gate 6.

-The people started boarding the plane while I had gone to the restroom.
+The people started boarding the plane while I was in the restroom.

 I sat next to a man who was traveling from Iowa back home to Huntsville.